 Skip to content

 Common data structures include arrays, linked lists, stacks, queues, hash tables, trees, heaps, and graphs.
-They can be classified into "logical structure" and "physical structure".
+They can be classified from two dimensions: "logical structure" and "physical structure".

-The logical structures reveal the logical relationships between data elements.
-In arrays and linked lists, data are arranged in a specific sequence, demonstrating the linear relationship between data; while in trees, data are arranged hierarchically from the top down, showing the derived relationship between "ancestors" and "descendants"; and graphs are composed of nodes and edges, reflecting the intricate network relationship.
+Logical structure reveals the logical relationships between data elements.
+In arrays and linked lists, data is arranged in a certain order, embodying the linear relationship between data; while in trees, data is arranged hierarchically from top to bottom, showing the derived relationship between "ancestors" and "descendants"; graphs are composed of nodes and edges, reflecting complex network relationships.

 As shown in Figure 3-1, logical structures can be divided into two major categories: "linear" and "non-linear".
-Linear structures are more intuitive, indicating data is arranged linearly in logical relationships; non-linear structures, conversely, are arranged non-linearly.
+Linear structures are more intuitive, indicating that data is linearly arranged in logical relationships; non-linear structures are the opposite, arranged non-linearly.

 Non-linear data structures can be further divided into tree structures and network structures.

-• Network structures: Graphs, where elements have a many-to-many relationships.
+• Network structures: Graphs, where elements have a many-to-many relationship.

 Linear and non-linear data structures